SamuelSimplicio/dio-desafio-github-first-repository/README.md

-#Reporsitorio do Desafio do Projeto sobre Git/Github da DIO
+#Reporsitorio do Desafio do Projeto sobre Git/Github da DIO.
 Repositório criádo para o Desafio do Projeto